Tools I use and recommend to others.

 • Affinity Suite

-I look at Affinity as a perfect alternative to the Adobe Suite.
-It’s cheap, easy to use, and very powerful.
+I see Affinity as the perfect alternative to the Adobe Suite.
+It’s affordable, easy to use, and very powerful.

 Productivity